-Sikkim’s local name is “Denzong”, which translates as the “valley of rice” which is the chief crop of the state.
+Sikkim’s local name is “Denzong”, which translates to “valley of rice” which is the chief crop of the state.

-Basically, Sikkim can be divided into three zones- the tropical, which is from sea to 5000 feet, the temperate, which is 5000- 11000 feet and the alpine, which is 11000 feet and above.
+Basically, Sikkim can be divided into three zones- the tropical-which is 5000 feet above sea level, the temperate-which is 5000- 11000 feet above sea level and the alpine-which is 11000 feet and above.

-In the tropical zone till 10000 feet, there are terraced farmlands in which the rice, maize, barley and millet are grown.
-Cardamoms, oranges, apples, potatoes and ginger are grown in abundance in the state.
+Up till 10000 feet, in the tropical zone, there are terraced farmlands in which the rice, maize, barley, and millet are grown.
+Cardamoms, oranges, apples, potatoes, and ginger are grown in abundance in this state.
 The jungles in the south have plantains, bamboos, tree ferns, walnut, sal and oak trees.
-Orchids are found in moderate altitudes and about 600 different species are found in Sikkim.
-The most popular orchids of Sikkim are Cymbidiums, Vanda, Cattaleya, Hookeriana, Farmeri, Dendrobium Amoenum.
+About 600 different species of orchids are found in Sikkim.
+The most popular species of orchids in Sikkim are Cymbidiums, Vanda, Cattaleya, Hookeriana, Farmeri, Dendrobium Amoenum.
 The Nobile Orchid of the Dendrobium has been declared as the State Flower of Sikkim.

 In the temperate zone, there are oak, chestnut, maple, birch, alder, magnolia and silver fir trees.

-14000 feet and above is a treeless altitude and curious types of flowers in colours of blue, red, violet blossom during summers just a few inches above the ground.
-The stones and rocks also get coloured by lichens and mosses in unstructured pattern.
+14000 feet and above is a treeless altitude and curious types of flowers in colors of blue, red, violet blossom during summers just a few inches above the ground.
+The stones and rocks also get colored by lichens and mosses in an unstructured pattern.

 Sikkim also has more than 600 species of butterflies, many of them being rare and endangered.